hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfstate.html.md

 [ref-tf-state]: /docs/state/index.html

--> **NOTE:** Terraform Cloud currently only supports policy checks at plan time, limiting the usefulness of this import.
-This will be resolved in future releases.
-Until that time, the [`tfconfig`][import-tfconfig] and [`tfplan`][import-tfplan] imports will probably prove to be more useful.
+-> **NOTE:** Since Terraform Cloud currently only supports policy checks at plan time, the usefulness of this import is somewhat limited, as it will usually give you the state _prior_ to the plan the policy check is currently being run for.

-[import-tfconfig]: ./tfconfig.html
-[import-tfplan]: ./tfplan.html
+Depending on your needs, you may find the [`applied`](./tfplan.html#value-applied) collection in `tfplan` more useful, which will give you a _predicted_ state by applying plan data to the data found here.
+The one exception to this rule is _data sources_, which will always give up to date data here, as long as the data source could be evaluated at plan time.

 ## Namespace Overview